Calendering (textiles): Beetled

 Beetling is a finish given to cotton and linen cloth, and makes it look like satin.
 In the beetling process the fabric goes over wooden rollers and is beaten with wooden hammers.

 Watered

 The watered finish, also known as moire, is produced by using ribbed rollers.
 These rollers compress the cloth and the ribs produce the characteristic watermark effect by differentially moving and compressing threads.
 In the process some threads are left round while others are flattened somewhat.

 Embossed

-The embossing process uses rollers with engraved patterns, which become stamped onto the fabric, which gives the fabric a raised and sunken look.
+The embossing process uses rollers with engraved patterns, which are stamped onto the fabric, which gives the fabric a raised and sunken look.
 This works best with soft fabrics.

 Schreiner

-Similar to the watered process, the Schreiner process used ribbed rollers, though very fine, with as many as six hundred ribs per inch.
-Pressed flat under extremely high pressure, the threads receive little lines, which causes the fabric to reflect light better than a flat surface.
+Similar to the watered process, the Schreiner process uses ribbed rollers, though very fine, with as many as six hundred ribs per inch.
+Pressed flat under extremely high pressure, the threads receive tiny lines, which cause the fabric to reflect light better than a flat surface.
 The high luster of cloth finished with the Schreiner method can be made more lasting by heating the rollers.